gitnacho/docs/docs/start/cli-basics.md

 ``` XML
 <ActionBar title="My Apple" class="action-bar"></ActionBar>
 ```

 {% endangular %}

 The NativeScript CLI continues to watch the files in your application, even after errors.
 As such, after you correct this problem, the CLI updates your app to its previous state.

 <div class="exercise-end"></div>

-### Next steps
+<h3 id="next-steps-1">Next steps</h3>

 Now that you have a full NativeScript CLI setup in place, and you know how to create, run, and debug NativeScript apps, you’re now ready to start building on your own.
 You might find the following resources helpful as you start developing.

 * [Code Samples](https://market.nativescript.org/?tab=samples&framework=all_frameworks&category=all_samples)
-    * The NativeScript team provides a collection of high-quality code samples you can add to your applications.
+  + The NativeScript team provides a collection of high-quality code samples you can add to your applications.
 Perusing the code samples is a great way to get familiar with what NativeScript can do, as well as find the code you can use on your next app.
 * [Books and Videos](https://www.nativescript.org/books-and-videos)
-    * Browse our collection of NativeScript books and videos, including the free-to-download NativeScript book by Nick and Mike Brainstein.
+  + Browse our collection of NativeScript books and videos, including the free-to-download NativeScript book by Nick and Mike Brainstein.
 * [NativeScripting](https://nativescripting.com/)
-    * The third-party NativeScripting site has many video courses to teach you everything you need to know about NativeScript, including a collection of free courses to help you get started.
+  + The third-party NativeScripting site has many video courses to teach you everything you need to know about NativeScript, including a collection of free courses to help you get started.

 ## Choosing An Editor